Preparing for Twins – Here’s Your Handy Checklist

-- If you have had fertility treatments done, to help you ovulate, you might produce more than one egg at once, fertilization of which sometimes leading to twins.
+- If you have had fertility treatments done, to help you ovulate, you might produce more than one egg at once, fertilisation of which sometimes leading to twins.

 Tips to Get Ready for Twins

 What to expect when preparing for twins?
-This is a common question that new parents are often buzzing with.
-As a parent expecting twins, you are advised to seek professional help and medical support right from the moment you find out.
+This is a common question new parents often have.
+As a parent expecting twins, you are advised to seek professional help and medical support right from the moment you confirm the pregnancy.
 Mothers expecting twins are generally treated as ‘high risk’ patients.
-However, this must not seem alarming, rather comforting to you, as you must understand that you require to double the care and double the monitoring of a singleton mother.
+Therefore, it is required to double the care and monitoring of the mother.

-As excited and thrilled as you may be to go out there and buy all you can for your little ones- the moment the news settles in, hold your horses!
-We bring you some tips and advice to keep in mind as you gear up for multiple pregnancies:
+As excited and thrilled as you may be to go out there and buy all you can for your little ones, the moment the news settles in, hold your horses!
+We bring you some tips and advice to keep in mind as you gear up for your twin pregnancy: